RATING★ 6.2

 If you are a fan of History, Drama cinema, then Voltaire offers a standard experience that justifies its existence in the 1933 landscape.

-Voltaire, a standout production of 1933, meticulously weaves its narrative threads through the History, Drama landscape, offering a cinematic experience that is as challenging as it is rewarding.
+Debuting in 1933, Voltaire represents a sophisticated intersection of artistic ambition and genre-defining elements within the History, Drama category.
 The primary thematic concern of the film is an investigation into Writer and philosopher Voltaire, loyal to his king, Louis XV of France, nonetheless writes scathingly of the king's disdain for the rights and needs of his people.
 As the story unfolds, we are introduced to a world where the traditional boundaries of History, Drama are tested.

 The screenplay takes its time to establish the stakes, ensuring that every character motivation is grounded in a psychological reality.
 The synopsis only hints at the depth: "Writer and philosopher Voltaire, loyal to his king, Louis XV of France, nonetheless writes scathingly of the king's disdain for the rights and needs of his people.
 Louis admires Voltaire, but is increasingly influenced against him by his minister, the Count de Sarnac."